scalemailted/Tiny-Rogue/README.md

 - Monsters *(X)* are spanwed in the other 3 corners of the dungeon

 #### Game Turn:
--Player moves to an adjacent tile then all monsters move toward player
+- Player moves to an adjacent tile then all monsters move toward player

 #### Combat:
 - The player kills monsters by moving onto their square during their turn